 About

 Katey Rissi is a Pacific-Northwest-based printmaker and textile artist.
-Her work explores themes of ecology, time, technology, apocalypse, and enchantment.
+Her work explores themes of ecology, time, apocalypse, and enchantment.
 She is primarily interested in slow, analog, and anachronistic making practices.
 She is inspired by historical resistance movements and the idea that how something is made defines its meaning.